 Now add $0 + $100 = $100.
 This is the value of the Facebook channel.

 Next, consider the value of the Direct channel.
-Independently, it brought in $300.
+It brought in $300 independently.
 Divide that by two and you get $150.
 The Facebook + Direct combination brought in $500, which divided by two gives us $250.
 We add these numbers and get $400 as the value of the Direct channel.

-Suitable for anyone who wants to know which campaigns and keywords work as efficiently as possible and use this information to distribute the marketing budget.
+DDA is suitable for anyone who wants to determine which campaigns and keywords work as efficiently as possible and utilize this information to allocate the marketing budget effectively.
 Not suitable for businesses that need to know not only the value but also the position of the channel in the chain.

 To understand how Markov chains work, consider a specific example from e-commerce.
 Suppose we have three chains: